 With less free time, teens may not want to attend weekly services or participate in daily prayers.
 In addition, they may become disillusioned with religion and wonder how these old traditions are relevant in their modern world.

 But for teens who find a way to connect with their religion, there are benefits.
-The National Study of Youth and Religion reports that religious 12th graders are less likely to drink alcohol, smoke cigarettes, or use drugs than their less-religious peers.
-They also tend to be better behaved in school.
+The National Study of Youth and Religion reports that compared to their less-religious peers, religious 12th graders:

 The teen years can be confusing and stressful.
 Teens may yearn for independence but also crave a sense of belonging.
 They may distance themselves from their parents, yet still want advice as they face big decisions and moral conflicts.